Pupil Premium is additional government funding and is allocated to schools according to the number of pupils on roll who

 - The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their more affluent peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 - In most cases the Pupil Premium is allocated to schools and is clearly identifiable.
 It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils, groups and cohorts within their responsibility.

 - Schools are free to spend the Pupil Premium as they see fit.
 However they will be held accountable for how they have used the additional funding to support pupils from low-income families.
-Measures are included in the performance tables that will capture the achievement of those deprived pupils covered by the Pupil Premium.
+Measures are included in the performance tables that will capture the achievement of those pupils covered by the Pupil Premium.
 Schools are required to publish online information about how they have used the Pupil Premium.
 This will ensure that parents and others are made fully aware of the attainment of pupils covered by the additional funding.

 - The Pupil Premium is paid to local authorities by means of a specific grant based on January school census figures for pupils registered as eligible for FSM in reception to Year 11.
 For looked after children the Pupil Premium is calculated using the Children Looked After data returns.

 - Local authorities are responsible for looked after children in care and will make payments to schools and academies where an eligible looked after child is on roll.

 - A premium is also funded for children whose parents are currently serving in the armed forces; this is currently £300.
 This service premium is designed to support the needs of these pupils.